mathieucarbou/license-maven-plugin/README.md

 || tld || XML_STYLE||

-*The plugin enables you to add any other mapping you want.* I.e., if you are developing a Tapestry web application, you may need to add license header in .jwc files and .application files. since these files are xml files, you only need to add in your project pom the following mapping for the maven-license-plugin:
+*The plugin enables you to add any other mapping you want.* I.e., if you are developing a Tapestry web application, you may need to add license header in .jwc files and .application files. since these files are xml files, you only need to add in your project pom the following mapping for the license-maven-plugin:

 {{{
 <mapping>